-The International School of Journalism is a new, dynamically developing part of our university, opened in 2023 in partnership with the “TV and Radio Complex of the President of the Republic of Kazakhstan”, country’s leading media holding.
-Thanks to this cooperation, our students get a unique opportunity to learn from experienced practicing journalists, and to undertake an internship at the leading TV channels and radio stations of the country.
-Currently, the School has two educational programs: “Journalism: Analytics and Investigations” and “International Journalism”.
+The International School of Journalism is a dynamic and rapidly growing division of our university, established in 2023 in collaboration with the TV and Radio Complex of the President of the Republic of Kazakhstan, the country’s leading media holding.
+This partnership provides students with a unique opportunity to learn from seasoned journalists and gain hands-on experience through internships at top national TV channels and radio stations.
+Currently, the School offers two specialised educational programmes: “Journalism: Analytics and Investigations” and “International Journalism.”

-Maqsut Narikbayev University values analytical thinking, creativity, practical problem solving, and broad, new ideas that encourage the MNU community to serve the society.
+Maqsut Narikbayev University values analytical thinking, creativity, practical problem-solving, and broad, new ideas that encourage the MNU community to serve the society.

-The Office of the Advisors of the International School of Journalism conducts organizational, methodological and consulting work throughout the entire period of study of students, represents the academic interests of students within the framework of the academic policy of the International School of Journalism and assists in setting and adjustment of an individual curriculum.
+The Office of the Advisors of the International School of Journalism conducts organisational, methodological and consulting work throughout the entire period of study of students, represents the academic interests of students within the framework of the academic policy of the International School of Journalism and assists in setting and adjustment of an individual curriculum.

 The International School of Journalism has the smallest faculty and student body.
 Therefore, currently one joint Committee performs tasks on ensuring academic quality, monitoring the quality of educational programmes and compliance with academic policies, standards, and regulations of the University, as well as on resolving conflicts related to violations of ethical standards in research activities.